 She has previously successfully represented a registrant in a 7-week NMC Conduct and Competence hearing in a case involving 8 registrants and serious allegations relating to the death of a patient.

-Since, she has acted as junior for the BSB (led by James Counsell QC) in multi-day disciplinary proceedings against a prominent criminal silk, which involved half-time submissions, a large amount of documentary evidence, and responding to costs applications.
+Since, she has acted as junior for the BSB (led by James Counsell KC) in multi-day disciplinary proceedings against a prominent criminal silk, which involved half-time submissions, a large amount of documentary evidence, and responding to costs applications.

 Recently she acted as legal advisor in selection meetings for British Shooting; the work involved overseeing the selection process for major international competitions and ensuring that a fair procedure was followed.